jashtonSF/spice-machine/firmware/Readme.md

 ![alt tage](https://github.com/jashtonSF/spice-machine/blob/master/firmware/Spice-stepper-serial-degree%20v1.0.jpg)

 ###"web-stepper.ino"
-This sketch uses the associated html file "spice machine web control v1.0.html" to provide browser control of the spice machine prototype stepper motor.
-Simply load the html file in any browser, adjust the number of steps and delay (which controls motor rotational speed), and click the button "dispense" to begin rotating the stepper motor as specified.
-There is a serial port opened for monitoring.
+This sketch uses the html file "spice machine web control v1.0.html" located in this repo's software folder, to provide browser control of the spice machine prototype stepper motor.
+This sketch exposes two cloud functions: "numsteps" to change the number of steps the motor should drive and "uSecsDelay" to change the delay (for motor rotational speed control).

-**Note:** Before using, please update the html file with your unique Photon ID and token access.
-It is designed for local browser use, so hosting this html file on a website with your Photon keys will make them available to anyone.

 ###"stepper-serial-degree.ino"
 This sketch requires a serial connection to keyboard for input of numbers to control motor revolutions.
 For Mac, I used the program 'screen' on terminal.
 You can use terminal commmand 'ls /dev/tty.*' to identify the usb serial connection, then use command 'screen /dev/tty.YOURDEVICE 9600' to connect... you will replace 'YOURDEVICE' with your usb serial connection identified above.